 Every night after my 1 hour commute I’d fire up my new PC and research different ways to make money online.
 To make a long story short, six months later I was earning enough to quit my day job.

-I’ve averaged six figures per year ever since.
+I’ve averaged six figures per year in income ever since.

 I’ve been featured in numerous publications over the years, online and offline, including these two issues of Entrepreneur Magazine and Opportunity Magazine…

 You may also have seen me in these other publications…

 – Six Figure Income

 – Home Business Magazine